Masoud6990/Courcera_Capstone/README.md

 # Courcera_Capstone
-In this project, we want to predict if the Falcon 9 first stage will land successfully.
+In this project, we wanted to predict if the Falcon 9 first stage will land successfully.

 "Data Collection_API" -- First, we collect and make sure the data is in the correct format from an API.